fohfuu/fohfuu/README.md

 I can't offer much in terms of programming.
 I believe I am pretty good at providing feedback that is constructive and detailed.

-I'm currently focusing on doing as much as I can in bash.
+I'm probably the least unskilled with bash.
 Absolutely not the best choice for most applications, but I figured I might as well get comfortable using the terminal.
 I haven't needed to do a fresh install once!

 ...but I probably should

-My other interests are anime, illustration (digital, with a little dip in design), mobile gaming, and learning in general.
+My other interests are anime, digital illustration, mobile gaming, and learning in general.

-There is no future without Indigenous land rights and BBA liberation.
-Trans rights.
-Disabled rights.
-Intersex rights.
-Luxury Gay Space Communism. etc.
+Human rights are necessary for the future of humanity.